-- The order in which the sprinklers in that zone start up can be another clue as to the location of the sprinkler valve.
-Have a helper manually turn on that zone at the controller and watch carefully.
+- The order in which the sprinklers in that zone startup can be another clue as to the location of the sprinkler valve.
+Have a helper manually turn on that zone at the controller and observe.
 The sprinkler head that is closest to the valve should pressurize slightly before the rest of the sprinklers.
 Start at that sprinkler and try to find the valve nearby.

 If these methods don’t do the trick, you can buy or rent a solenoid activator or a valve locator.
 Renting these devices is the most economical option.